g-aigner/parcelify-loader/README.md

 ### parcelify-loader

-Apply `parcelify-loader` to the desired filetypes (preferably as a preloader, so it runs before all other transformations):
+Apply `parcelify-loader` to the desired filetypes (preferably as a postloader, so it runs after all other transformations):

 ```javascript
 module: {